 More information about VariZIG is available:

-- Recommendations on the use of VariZIG in people infected with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the uses of VariZIG in people with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America

 - VariZIG-related research studies, from the AIDSinfo database of study summaries

 The above Patient Version drug summary is based on the following FDA label(s): Injection (sterile solution).